Business Model Design

 For a more operations-oriented organization looking to introduce AIoT-enabled solutions, the business model will often be developed around the OEE formula introduced in the discussion about the Digital Equipment Operator: How will the investment in a new, AIoT-enabled solution benefit asset availability, performance rate or quality rate.
 The focus here will usually be more on the business case (ROI, OEE), and less on the other aspects of the business model such as value proposition and target customers.

 When developing a more holistic business model that combines physical products with digital services, a key question is where to start.
 Many OEMs and manufacturers have been starting by looking at their existing portfolios of physical products and then trying to extend them with connectivity-based features, adding intelligence in a second step.
 If the target business model supported by these new, digital features is not clear, this can be problematic: Are the new features only seen as additional differentiators of the original product, or are they new sources of revenue?
 Not understanding this from the beginning can be very risky, leading to disappointing results.
-On the other hand, looking at business models only from the purely strategic perspective without taking existing products, capabilities, market access and brand reputation into consideration can also be difficult.
+On the other hand, looking at business models only from a purely strategic perspective without taking existing products, capabilities, market access and brand reputation into consideration can also be difficult.
 So the truth probably lies somewhere in the middle.

-Christian Renz, Global Head of IoT and Digitalization at Bosch, has made the following experience in this area: Successful manufacturers of physical products typically have a great understanding of their products’ domain: They understand usage of their product, value creation processes they are part of, the competitive landscape, purchasing behaviour and so on.
+Christian Renz, Global Head of IoT and Digitalization at Bosch, has made the following experience in this area: Successful manufacturers of physical products typically have a great understanding of their products’ domain: They understand usage of their product, value creation processes they are part of, the competitive landscape, purchasing behavior and so on.
 However, they view their domain through the lens of their products, which means they tend to not perceive value creation that their products are not part of.
 To successfully incubate new AIoT business models, product manufacturers need to build up competencies in service incubation and design.
 Coming from a hypothesis of value created for customers, dedicated teams quickly iterate through a series of “minimum viable products”, proving or disproving the value hypothesis.
 These cycles are much faster than typical product engineering cycles.
-The initial value hypothesis should be purely derived top down from concrete customer pain points in the domain, rather than bottom up from augmenting physical products with connectivity, allowing even for the freedom to come up with business models that could potentially disrupt existing business.
+The initial value hypothesis should be purely derived top-down from concrete customer pain points in the domain, rather than bottom-up from augmenting physical products with connectivity, allowing even for the freedom to come up with business models that could potentially disrupt an existing business.

 What is important to understand is that business models usually evolve over time.
 In the agile and lean world, the assumption is that business model innovation is an iterative process.
 Many Internet-based business models are constantly re-evaluating and adapting their business models, utilizing the flexibility of the cloud and DevOps to do so.
 However, for business models based on physical assets, this is typically not as easy: Design and manufacturing of physical assets has much longer lead times.
 Once the assets are manufactured, sold and deployed in the field, any alteration of their physical configuration becomes very difficult if not impossible.
 Smart, connected products provide an opportunity to address this issue, at least to a certain extent, for example through dynamic configuration of digital features or, in some cases, even the enabling of physical features on demand.
 The following will discuss typical business model patterns enabled by AI and IoT in more detail.